oneadame-zz/qd-org-chart/README.md

 # qd-org-chart
 Quick implementation for Google Chart's org chart.
-Uses jQuery and Google Charts, of course.
 ## How it works
 This project provides a text area in which to paste tab separated text.
 The tab separated text is parsed by column.
 The order of columns: